appium/java-client/README.md

 - The ability to start Appium node programmatically using desired capabilities.
 This feature is compatible with Appium node server v >= 1.5.x.
 Details are here: [#326](https://github.com/appium/java-client/pull/326)

 *3.3.0*
-- updated the dependency on Selenium to version 2.48.2
+- updated the dependency on seleniumone to version 2.48.2
 - bug fix and enhancements of io.appium.java_client.service.local.AppiumDriverLocalService
     - FIXED bug which was found and reproduced with Eclipse for Mac OS X. Please read about details here: [#252](https://github.com/appium/java-client/issues/252)
     Thanks to [saikrishna321](https://github.com/saikrishna321) for the bug report